tagline: From openSUSE

 If a language team exists for your language, contact coordinator of the team.

 You should change only files of your language team.
-If your activity in SVN damages work of other teams, your SVN access can be blocked.

 The Most Important Files